-Megan Bennett serves as the Director of Digital for Goodbye Pictures, overseeing the company’s slate of talent partners and spearheading the development and production of digital content.
+Megan Bennett serves as the Senior Director of Development for Goodbye Pictures, overseeing the company’s slate of talent partners and spearheading the development of linear and digital projects as well as and production of digital content.
 Prior to joining Goodbye Pictures in 2013, Megan worked at Steiner Studios, the largest film and TV studio outside of Los Angeles.
 After moving to Los Angeles, she held a post at The Institute, Michael Bay's Emmy Award winning production company, where she oversaw the daily operations of the office, and coordinated all development projects.
 Megan is a graduate of the University of Texas at Austin and holds a B.S. in Radio-Television-Film.

 A proud Detroit native, Cameron decided on a career in film and TV in the second grade and has been working his way up ever since.
 After graduating with a BFA from Wayne State University, while also studying at USC and UCLA during the summer semesters, he moved to Los Angeles in 2007 and started making his way up through shows like Beauty and the Geek, The Biggest Loser, Project Runway and others for ABC, NBC, Comedy Central, E!, and Animal Planet.